anka-kondraska/edu_web_scraper/README.md

 based on first name.

 At this point it is a script file.
 There is no UI to speak of.
-To run it in your terminal specify the script file and test names/emails csv file to be discovered: python gapjump.py test_profiles.csv
+To run it in your terminal specify the script file and test names/emails csv file to be discovered:<br/>
+python gapjump.py test_profiles.csv

 ## Table of Contents📖